Skip to main content

 Kryptos - The Cipher (Part 6-a) - The Kryptos Mini Sculpture - Sanborns' Proof-Of-Concept

 During the Christmas period, I spent many hours reading news articles and forum discussions about Kryptos.
 I reread some of the old topics on the Yahoo Kryptos Group.
 It is always surprising to see the findings from many years ago that have somehow been forgotten.
 I don't mean they're forgotten, just not on the current radar.
-Especially three topics raised my attention: The Pre-K, i.e. Mini Kryptos Sculpture The reveal of the word ASTATOS in K2 Methods to generate the first key PALIMPSEST for K1 In this post, I want to show how these topics might be connected.
+Especially three topics raised my attention: The Pre-K, i.e. Mini Kryptos Sculpture The reveal of the word ASTATOS in K2 The W-splitting phenomenon In this post, I want to show how these topics might be connected.
 This post covers the first of the three points, Parts 6-b and Part 6-c follow the next days.